dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 * `application/json`
 * `text/json`
-* `text/plain`.
+* `text/plain`

 Tools such as [Fiddler](https://www.telerik.com/fiddler) or [Postman](https://www.getpostman.com/tools) can set the `Accept` request header to specify the return format.
 When the `Accept` header contains a type the server supports, that type is returned.
 The next section shows how to add additional formatters.

 Controller actions can return POCOs (Plain Old CLR Objects).
 When a POCO is returned, the runtime automatically creates an `ObjectResult` that wraps the object.
 The client gets the formatted serialized object.
 If the object being returned is `null`, a `204 No Content` response is returned.

-Returning an object type:
+The following example returns an object type:

 :::code language="csharp" source="formatting/samples/6.x/ResponseFormattingSample/Snippets/Controllers/TodoItemsController.cs" id="snippet_GetById":::

 In the preceding code, a request for a valid todo item returns a `200 OK` response.
-A request for an invalid alias returns a `204 No Content` response.
+A request for an invalid todo item returns a `204 No Content` response.

 ### The Accept header